-Throughout the world, there may be some exam sites that remain closed because of the pandemic.
-Others, I suspect, may have a limited seating capacity or limited staffing.
+Throughout the world, some exam sites may be closed.
+Others may have a limited seating capacity or limited staffing.
 So, one of your next steps after failing is to make sure that there’s availability at your preferred testing site.

 5. Figure out why you didn’t pass

 As the old saying goes, “if you keep doing what you’ve always done, you’ll keep getting what you’ve always had.”

 Figure out what didn’t work, because otherwise, you’ll end up failing again.
 Sorry to be so blunt, but I’d be doing you a disservice if I pussyfooted around with that warning.

 I’ve lost track of the number of people who have come to me for help after failing.
 Nearly all have been strangers, so I had to elicit a “history” from each one.

 Read my earlier post on why you didn’t pass.
 That post reflects the collective “wisdom” of what I’ve learned from those people who have failed.